czoczo/dotman/README.md

 ## Step 2
 Either:
-- download dotman binary
+- download dotman binary from
-- start with docker-compose up
+- clone this repository and start with docker-compose up
-- compile with go
+- clone this repository and compile with `go build`

 ## Step 3
-Setup minimal configuration by setting following environment variables according to your git repository
+Setup minimal configuration by setting following environment variables according to your git repository access method:

 ### SSH
 ```
 URL=ssh://git@github.com:username/dotfilesrepo.git
 ```

 ### HTTP/HTTPS
 ```
 URL=https://username@github.com/username/dotfilesrepo.git
 PASSWORD=repository_access_password
 ```

 ## Step 4
 Now just run dotman and see the magic happen.
 On first run, dotman will generate SSH key pair and print public key on standard output.
 Allow it to access your repository in order to use ssh connection.